What is fear? Information on the causes of fear and help for overcoming fear.

 More Information on Fear

-Helpful Tips for when Fear Strikes
+Helpful Tips for Dealing with Fearfulness

 - Put your fears into perspective.
-Fear can sometimes take over all rational thought.
-Take a second (even if it’s after the feared event) and logically think of what you were afraid of.
+Fear can sometimes take over rational thought.
+Take a second (even if it’s after the event) and logically think of what you were afraid of.
 Ask yourself: "What was the realistic threat?" and "What is the rational way of dealing with such a threat?".